 RIPE Academic Cooperation Initiative (RACI)

-RACI gives researchers and academics the opportunity to present their work in front of some the leading technical figures in the Internet world, receive feedback on their research from experts and have their work published on the RIPE Labs website for community feedback.
+RACI gives students and researchers the opportunity to present their work in front of some the leading technical figures in the Internet world, receive feedback on their research from experts and have their work published on the RIPE Labs website for community feedback.

 RACI provides complimentary tickets to the RIPE Meetings, which last five days and regularly attract over 500 attendees from the Internet community.
-The tickets, worth EUR 350, entitle the academics to attend all RIPE Meeting sessions and have access to lunch and social events at the meeting venue.
-This is an outstanding opportunity to present their research and network with some of the key figures in the Internet world.
+The tickets entitle the successful applicants to attend all RIPE Meeting sessions, lunches, and social events at the meeting venue.
+RACI will also pay for and organise transport to/from the meeting, as well as accommodation for the duration of the meeting.
+This is an outstanding opportunity for students and researchers to present their research and network with some of the key figures in the Internet world.

-The initiative is coordinated with the RIPE Programme Committee to allow the six RACI academics to present their research at RIPE Meetings, either during plenary/working group sessions, or in lightning talks at other designated sessions.
+The initiative is coordinated with the RIPE Programme Committee to allow the five RACI scholars to present their research at RIPE Meetings, either during plenary/working group sessions, or in lightning talks at other designated sessions.

-The next selected RACI delegate will attend the RIPE 67 Meeting in Athens from 14-18 October 2013.
-If you are interested in applying for attendance as part of RACI, simply fill out the application form available on the RIPE 67 website.
+The next selected RACI delegate will attend the RIPE 68 Meeting in Warsaw from 12-16 May 2014.
+If you are interested in applying for attendance as part of RACI, simply fill out the application form available on the RIPE 68 website.

-Academics may wish to propose presentations on research in these areas, which are discussed at RIPE Meetings:
+Applicants may wish to propose presentations on research in the following areas, which are discussed at RIPE Meetings:

 - Network measurement and analysis